polmes/fvm-cfd/CODE_OF_CONDUCT.md

 ## TL;DR

 Just be nice to each other.
+Thank you.